It’s made at Rocky’s factory.

 - Site sponsors Atlantic Cigar Co., Cigars.com, Famous Smoke Shop, JR Cigar and Serious Cigars carry the Rocky Patel TAVICUSA Toro.

-Put a different band on it or take the band off—and this cigar would inspire more praise amongst people who consider themselves some level of serious cigar smokers than it will inevitably get.
+Put a different band on it or simply take the band off—and this cigar would inspire more praise amongst people who consider themselves some level of serious cigar smokers than it will inevitably get wearing what it currently does.
 The TAVICUSA Toros I smoked were nothing short of excellent.
 If you don’t like cigars with a toasty profile, this won’t be for you; but if you do, get ready.
 The toastiness serves as the main flavor, but both within and underneath it is a myriad of complex and developed flavors.
-Few, if any, companies draw the criticism that Rocky Patel, but as someone who continues to try just about anything the company puts out in a given year, I can tell you that there are hits and this is the latest of the bunch.
+Few, if any, companies draw the criticism that Rocky Patel does, but as someone who continues to try just about anything the company puts out in a given year, I can tell you that there are hits and this is the latest of the bunch.